jbesomi/texthero/README.md

 Given a Pandas DataFrame with one or more _text_ columns, texthero help to preprocess the text data, map it into vectors using different algorithms and models and visualize it on screen.

+You can think of texthero as an utility tool to quickly _understand_ text-based dataset.
+Given a tabular dataset such as stock predictions or most selled items, it's easy to _grasp the main insights_, but given a text dataset, it's harder to quickly have an understanding of the underline data.

 <h2 align="center">Installation</h2>